syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 3. From the context menu, select "Add" and then "Existing Item."
 This will open a file selection dialog.
 4. Browse to the location on your computer where the image file is stored.
 5. Select the image file you want to add to the "Resources" folder.
-6. Click the "Add" button to add the image file to the project.
+6. Click "Add" to add the image file to the project.

 N> Image formats such as JPEG and PNG can be loaded to the image editor.

-The following code shows adding an image to the image editor control with the format as "JPEG" and name as "image".
+The following code shows adding an image to the image editor control with the format as "JPEG" and name as "image."

 {% tabs %}
 {% highlight xaml %}